prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-adunit-ios.md

 #### 3rd Party Ad Server

-The default ad servers for Prebid's Mobile SDK are MoPub and GAM.
+The default ad servers for Prebid's Mobile SDK is GAM.
 The SDK can be expanded to include support for 3rd party ad servers through the fetchDemand function.
 This function returns the Prebid Server bidder key/values (targeting keys), which can then be passed to the ad server of choice.

 In this mode, the publisher will be responsible for the following actions:
 * Call fetchDemand with extended targetingDict callback